BUSY SATURDAY

 Abbie Browning – St Genevieve’s High School

-Hannah Cavan – St. Patricks Academy Dungannon
+Hannah Cavlan – St. Patricks Academy Dungannon

 Catherine Moohan – St. Patricks Academy Dungannon